Ira Valentine

-Ira Lynn Valentine (June 4, 1963 – July 6, 2022) was an American football running back who played one season in the National Football League (NFL) for the Houston Oilers.
+Ira Lynn Valentine (June 4, 1963 – July 6, 2022) was an American professional football running back who played one season in the National Football League (NFL) for the Houston Oilers.
 He played college football at Texas A&M and also had a stint with the Tampa Bay Buccaneers.

 Early life and education

-Valentine was born on June 4, 1963, in Marshall, Texas.
+Valentine was born on June 4, 1963, in Marshall, Texas to Maudell and Ira Valentine.
 He attended Marshall High School and played football.
 He played on defense for his first three seasons, only seeing time as a running back in his senior year.
 As a senior, Valentine ran 174 times for 858 yards (a 4.9 yard average) and scored nine touchdowns.

 After graduating from high school, Valentine committed to Texas A&M University, joining two of his former Marshall teammates.
 He was the first Marshall player to sign a letter-of-intent in 1982, signing at 8 a.m. on February 10, the earliest possible time.
 For his first season at the school, he played on the junior varsity football team.

 Valentine made the varsity roster in 1983 as the backup fullback.
 However, he suffered an injury and did not play.
 In 1984, Valentine played as a reserve fullback and return specialist.
 Valentine saw his first "extensive playing time" in 1985 and was the team's top blocking back.
 He scored his first career touchdown in a 43–16 win over Houston in week five and scored a key two-point conversion in the Aggies' 28–27 win versus the Texas Tech Red Raiders two weeks earlier.

 Valentine saw more time as a ball-carrier in 1986 due to the departure of Anthony Toney.
 He finished his college career with 101 touches for 486 yards and six touchdowns.